 In this article, I want to explain how the lines on the palms work, including the crossing lines and crossbars.
 The study of the hands and palm lines, commonly known as palmistry, has been practised for centuries to examine your character and personality.
 But the lines can also tell us what else might be happening psychologically.
 If you are interested in learning about the lines on your palm, you might also want to know the meaning of the crossing lines and crossbars that sometimes appear.

-The lines and names can be confusing
+The lines and names can be confusing.

-Ok, so maybe you already know some things about palm reading, but you might be confused by the many various ideas, names, words, and explanations.
+Ok, so maybe you already know some things about palm reading, but you might be confused by the various ideas, names, words, and explanations.
 It doesn’t help that palm readers, in general, can’t agree on what’s what.
 However, based on my experience, it doesn’t have to be so complicated.

 Types of palms that get crossing lines and crossbars

 When the life line crosses the health line, often around the age of 55-60, it’s a time when health concerns are essential.
 The Apollo line can refer to a creative endeavour.
-A line which passes through it can be a time when things get going or get tougher.
+A line that passes through it can be a time when things get going or get tougher.
 The same goes for the fate line, except it can be a point in life where there is a significant change in circumstances.

 The crossbars on lines